YousifAbozid/CSS-Animation-Projects/README.md

 #### And to see what's really going on do as follow:

-1- Clone this repository to you local machine by executing this command `git clone https://github.com/YousifAbozid/CSS-Animation-Projects.git`
+1- Clone this repository to you local machine by executing this command:

+`git clone https://github.com/YousifAbozid/CSS-Animation-Projects.git`

 2- Open your code editor (I prefer VSCode) and you can run the server by using this [extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) It's very useful and handy.